IUS-CS/project-approximately-normal/README.md

 The .jar file is created under `/build/libs` underneath the `src` directory.
 You can then run the .jar with this command `java -jar <filename>.jar`

+`gradle clean` will clear out what is in your `/build/libs` folder.
+You can take a look at Gradle's documentation here https://docs.gradle.org/current/userguide/command_line_interface.html for more reference.

 ## Test API Endpoints
 To just test some API endpoints, or to see what is available and what the contracts are, navigate to `localhost:8080/swagger-ui.html`.
 This is all in Swagger, which will allow you to test and see what the definitions of the endpoints are.

+##Unit Testing
+Unit testing is performed and tested with Mockito.
+You can read more about Mockito here https://site.mockito.org/

 ## Where is the Frontend?
 The frontend can be found on the master branch